RabbitBio/RabbitFX/doc/sphinx/API/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An example of processing Pair-end sequencing data is showed in file
-`TestCount.cpp <https://github.com/RabbitBio/RabbitIO/blob/master/TestCount.cpp>`__.
+`TestCount.cpp <https://github.com/RabbitBio/RabbitFX/blob/master/TestCount.cpp>`__.
 It is tested that compared to
 `FQReader <https://github.com/rob-p/FQFeeder>`__, in the task of
-counting ATCG of pair-end data, RabbitIO is 2 times faster in 20 thread.
+counting ATCG of pair-end data, RabbitFX is 2 times faster in 20 thread.

-RabbitIO is about 2G/s I/O speed now
+RabbitFX is about 2G/s I/O speed now

 FASTA data example
 ------------------